pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 🍕 The Feature Pattern 🍰

+- move our endpoints out of `Program.cs`
 - introduce `IFeature` to hold endpoint definitions
-- reflect to obtain them all
-- loop and register each endpoint set
+- reflect, loop and register each endpoint set
 - gives room for functionality + encapsulates handling

 ----